Imperial-Opentrons-Users/MRes_2023_Protocols/Team_6/ReadMe.md

 magnetic modules, and thermocycler are unable to be plugged in at the same time.

 We have 2 Executable Scripts and 2 Simulation Scripts:
-1) The sample_prep script ran first automates the protocol's sample prep/MDA part.
+1) The Sample_prep script runs first and automates the protocol's sample prep/MDA part.
 This involves the preparation and mixing of the reagents (enzymes and buffers) with the DNA sample, followed by the amplification reaction done inside the thermocycler.
-2) The dna_purification script automates the purification part to isolate high-quality DNA from the amplification.
+2) The DNA_purification script runs afterwards and automates the purification part to isolate high-quality DNA from the amplification.
 Quantification of DNA concentration is meant to be done via Nanodrop.

 The protocol is designed to amplify at most 8 samples (but aim to use at least 1 positive/negative control) due to equipment constraints; the p20-single can be swapped out for a p20-multi to handle more samples.
 The results of the purification will